 10. Forgetting the future

-What To Look for When Buying a Laptop: The next mistake people make is not thinking about the future and only buying for now.
-Now this a double edge sword.
+The next mistake people make is not thinking about the future and only buying for now.
+Now, this is a double-edged sword.

 11. 2 in 1 is not a laptop

-What To Look for When Buying a Laptop: Another mistake that some buyer make is thinking of a two in one as a laptop.
+Another mistake that some buyers make is thinking of a two in one as a laptop.
 In some cases.

 But in other cases, you’re essentially buying a tablet with a keyboard attachment.
-Now in my experience the two in one laptop that’s I have used haven’t been as good as laptop in that same price range and they haven’t been as good as the tablet that I already own.
+Now in my experience, the two in one laptop that I have used haven’t been as good as laptops in that same price range and they haven’t been as good as the tablet that I already own.